jenkinsci/gerrit-verify-status-reporter-plugin/README.md

 The Jenkins verify-status-reporter plugin allows Jenkins to publish test reports to Gerrit instances that are using the [Gerrit verify-status plugin].

+# Reqiurements
+ * Gerrit ver 2.13+
+ * Jenkins ver 1.580.1+
+ * Jenkins [Gerrit Trigger Plugin]

 # Quick Start Guide
 This is a quick start guide on how to quickly install and configure Gerrit and Jenkins so that Jenkins can report job results to Gerrit.

-_NOTE_: This Guide is meant for then impatient hacker who doesn't want to read an endless streams of documentation and the developers who do don't want to write it :)
+_NOTE_: This Guide is meant for the impatient hacker who doesn't want to read an endless streams of documentation and the developers who do don't want to write it :)